WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-15-c-sharp-10-whats-new.md

 This post gave a short introduction to the new features of C# 10 and .NET 6.
 C# is a quite mature language therefore the changes are not that massive anymore.
 Maybe I am a bit slow to adapt to the new changes but so far I am not too excited about them.
 Allowing us to use global usings is a nice feature and also the automatic null checks of parameters will boost productivity.
 The other features have to prove themselves when I start using them in a real-world project.

+Update 13.12.21: Approximately one month into .NET 6 and I have to say that I use the new Namespace feature and Global Usings all the time.
+I still haven't used records structs or minimal APIs.

 [In my next post](/net-6-minimal-apis-getting-started), I will take a look at minimal APIs which is probably Microsoft's most talked about feature of .NET 6.

 You can find the code of this demo on <a href="https://github.com/WolfgangOfner/CSharp-10.0" target="_blank" rel="noopener noreferrer">Github</a>.